sebastian-muthwill/powerapps-docstring/example/Meeting Capture Demo-doc.md

 ## Sketch Screen

 ---
+### Global variables

+Following variables have been created / or updated on this screen
+- ShowSketchSaved
+- SketchNumber

 ### 'Sketch Screen' As screen

 Create a sketch during a meeting.

 The screen name "Sketch Screen" (notice the blank) akt's as a test for screen names with blank

 #### OnVisible